 The first thought that probably comes to your mind is, “this thing is less extreme and looks more practical than the Valkyrie“.
 Don’t get me wrong, the design is extreme, but it is extreme in a “practical way,” if that makes any sense.

 Formula 1 technology and powertrain

-The Affalterbach folks talk more about the Formula 1 technology here, esp. the powertrain.
+The Affalterbach folks talk more about the Formula 1 technology here, especially the powertrain.
 Speaking of which, there is one turbocharged engine and four electric motors.

 The 1.6-litre V6 single turbo petrol engine is from the Mercedes-AMG Petronas Formula 1 racing car.
 To achieve high engine speeds, the mechanical valve springs have been replaced by pneumatic valve springs.
 The engine can easily reach speeds of 11,000 rpm, which is currently unique for a road-going vehicle, the company said.
 However, for higher longevity and the use of commercially available Super Plus petrol instead of racing fuel, it remains significantly below the F1 engine speed limit.

 There is a 120 kW (163 hp) electric motor on the crankshaft (MGU-K = Motor Generator Unit Kinetic) and an electric turbocharger (MGU-Hybrid) to eliminate any lag.
 According to Mercedes, the response is lightning-quick, faster than a naturally aspirated V8.
 The e-turbocharger uses parts of the surplus energy from the exhaust system to generate electricity, and either stores it in the lithium-ion battery as part of recuperation or provides additional drive power by feeding it to the aforementioned 120 kW electric motor.
 These two help achieve over 40% thermal efficiency.

 There are two more 120 kW electric motors at the front axle.
 Each is connected to the front wheel via a reduction gear.
 The fully electrically driven front axle allows individual acceleration and braking of each front wheel, and therefore selective torque distribution (torque vectoring).
-Mercedes estimates that up to 80 percent of the braking energy can also be optimally used for recuperation under everyday driving conditions.
+Mercedes estimates that up to 80% of the braking energy can also be optimally used for recuperation under everyday driving conditions.
 This energy is stored in the battery and is available for a longer electric range.
 Each electric motor is controlled by its own power electronics located in close proximity to the electric motors in the floor assembly.